daostack/alchemy-monorepo/README.md

 # DAOstack Migration

-A repo for handeling the migration of DAOstack contracts and DAOs.
+A repo for handling the migration of DAOstack contracts and DAOs.
 This repo is packaged both as an [npm package](https://www.npmjs.com/package/@daostack/migration) and a [Docker image](https://hub.docker.com/r/daostack/migration/) that exposes a pre-migrated ganache instance and other utilities related to migration.

-Migration is seperated into two phases:
+Migration is separated into two phases:

 1. Base migration - of universal contracts from the [`@daostack/arc`](https://www.npmjs.com/package/@daostack/arc) package.